Category » Spirituality

 The Illusion of the Ego

-What would happen, if you change your name, wouldn’t you still be the same person?
+What would happen if you changed your name?
+Wouldn’t you still be the same person?

 You change the clothes you wear.
 You change your hairdo, and you may dye your hair sometimes.
 Does this change who you really are?
 No, it does not.
 You only change your outside appearance.

-You can change your job, your car or your house, but you are still the same person.
+You can change your job, car, or house, but you are still the same person.
 These are external changes, but the “inner you” does not change.

-Most people consider their possessions, name, job, status or what they are wearing as being part of them.
-If they lose one of their possessions or if something gets broken, they feel as if they have lost a part of themselves.
+Most people consider their possessions, name, job, status, or what they wear to be part of them.
+If they lose one of their possessions or something gets broken, they feel they have lost a part of themselves.

-This kind of thinking can leads to unnecessary suffering.
+This kind of thinking can lead to unnecessary suffering.

 The Group Ego

-Some people identify with a certain thought, idea or a common cause, and join groups of people with similar thoughts or goals.
-This might sometimes leads to conflicts other groups that believe and support different set of thoughts and ideas.
+Some people identify with a particular thought, idea, or common cause and join groups with similar thoughts or goals.
+This might sometimes lead to conflicts with other groups that believe and support different ideas.

-Let us have a look at what happens at sport contests.
-If you are a fan of a certain sports team, and your team loses, you get depressed and angry.
+Let’s examine what happens at sports contests.
+If you are a fan of a certain sports team and your team loses, you get depressed and angry.
 If it wins, you feel happy and elated.
-The same thing happens with political parties and with other kinds of groups.
+The same thing happens with political parties and other kinds of groups.

-In this case, anything that happens to the group you support affects you deeply, because you feel that you are a part of this group.
+In this case, anything that happens to the group you support affects you deeply because you feel that you are a part of it.
 You will also defend it if someone says anything against it.

 Often, these larger egos oppose each other, speak against each other, and might even fight against each other.
-Each ego-group believes that it is right and others are wrong.
-Isn’t it a bit funny, and at the same time tragic?
+Each ego group believes that it is right and others are wrong.
+Isn’t this a bit funny and tragic?

-It is the same life force passing through all egos, activating them and giving them life.
-Identifying with the ego, makes you see the differences, but identifying with the life force, lets you see through the ego, and perceive reality as it is – one and undivided.
+It is the same life force passing through all egos, activating and giving them life.
+Identifying with the ego makes you see the differences, but identifying with the life force, lets you see through the ego and perceive reality as it is – one and undivided.

-When you know what is the ego, and can rise above it, you realize that the ego blocks clear sight and understanding, making you believe that you are a certain individuality-personality, and that other people are apart from you, your opponents, rivals, and sometimes, your enemies.
+When you know what the ego is and can rise above it, you realize that the ego blocks clear sight and understanding, making you believe that you are a certain individuality-personality and that other people are apart from you—your opponents, rivals, and sometimes, your enemies.

 The life force manifesting through each one is the same power.
-It is one homogeneous power, but manifesting through different personalities.
+It is one homogeneous power but manifests through different personalities.

-The life force resembles electricity that flows through wires, making various instruments work, such as your TV, computer, oven or air conditioner.
-In the same way, the life force is one homogeneous power, flowing through everything and activating the various egos.
+The life force resembles electricity that flows through wires, making various instruments work, such as your TV, computer, oven, or air conditioner.
+In the same way, the life force is one homogeneous power that flows through everything and activates the various egos.

-The life force, which is one with your consciousness, manifests in myriads forms.
-What would happen if we become aware of the life force, and we shift our awareness into it?
+The life force, which is one with your consciousness, manifests in myriad forms.
+What would happen if we became aware of the life force and shifted our awareness to it?

-If we do so, we would rise above the ego, broaden our consciousness, drop limiting identifications and thinking, and expand our awareness.
+If we do so, we will rise above the ego, broaden our consciousness, drop limiting identifications and thinking, and expand our awareness.

 Identification with the role that we play in life makes us forget our real essence.
-We think and act in accordance with the kind of ego with which we identify.
+We think and act according to the kind of ego we identify.

 Forgetting our true essence is due to seeing the world through the eyes of the ego.